All posts

 Key features

-At $40/month with unlimited jobs, pages, and traffic, Jobboardly democratizes job board creation.
+At $40/month with unlimited job postings, pages, and traffic, Job Boardly democratizes job board creation.
 This is the most affordable option for anyone testing a niche or bootstrapping on a limited budget.

 The Turbo Backfiller and Magic Aggregator provide access to over 7 million jobs for backfilling.
 Setup time is advertised at just 5 minutes.

-Google Jobs integration and Indexing API support help with discoverability.
+Google Jobs integration and Indexing API support help with discoverability (though you'll need to set up the Google Cloud project yourself, and there's no built-in IndexNow for Bing coverage).
 There's also a paywall feature for monetizing job seekers.

 Pros